84emllc/.github/profile/README.md

 ## Testimonials

 84EM earns the kind of testimonials most developers don't: relationships measured in years and decades, not projects.
-Across agencies and direct clients in finance, healthcare, e-commerce, and the arts, the same themes surface again and again, responsiveness, clear communication, met deadlines, and the ability to solve complex problems other developers couldn't.
-Multiple clients independently describe working with him as a "breath of fresh air" and say any company would be lucky to have him on their team.
+Across agencies and direct clients in finance, healthcare, e-commerce, and the arts, the same themes surface again and again: responsiveness, clear communication, meeting deadlines, and the ability to solve complex problems other developers couldn't.
+Multiple clients independently describe working with Andrew @ 84EM as a "breath of fresh air" and say any company would be lucky to have him on their team.

 [84em.com](https://84em.com)